Shona Jane Lee

 - Research Interests

-- Infectious Disease, Parasitology, Spatial Analysis, GIS, Global Health, Evolutionary Medicine, Network Analysis, Technology Adoption, Neglected diseases and zoonoses, Data Science, Computational Biology, Ecology, Social Epidemiology, Vector-borne diseases, Medical Anthropology, Diagnosis, Health systems and global health, Public Private Partnerships, Public Health, Humanitarian health, Conflict and Health
+- Infectious Disease, Parasitology, Spatial Analysis, GIS, Global Health, Evolutionary Medicine, Network Analysis, Technology Adoption, Neglected diseases and zoonoses, Data Science, Computational Biology, Ecology, Social Epidemiology, Vector-borne diseases, Medical Anthropology, Diagnosis, Public Private Partnerships, Public Health, Humanitarian health, Conflict and Health, Science, technology and development, STS, One Health

 The social life of sleeping sickness: a biography of Human African Trypanosomiasis control in northern Uganda